-Operating Leases: The Society leases office facilities and a postage machine under several noncancelable operating leases.
-The leases have original terms that range from 15 to 36 months.
-The operating lease agreements expire at various times through the years ending December 31, 2015.
-The leases require total minimum monthly payments of approximately \$4,400 as of December 31, 2013.
-The lease for office space was renewed in September 2014 through December 31, 2015 at which time the property is set for demolition and conversion.
+The Society leases office facilities and a postage machine under several non-cancelable operating leases.
+The leases have original terms that range from 12 to 63 months.
+The operating lease agreements expire at various times through the years ending December 31, 2020.
+The leases require total minimum monthly payments of approximately \$1,500 as of December 31, 2014.
+The lease for office space was amendment during the year ended December 31, 2014 with the Society reducing the numbers of units and square footage leased.
+The amended lease will terminated no later than December 31, 2015 at which time the property is set for demolition.
+The Society also subsequently entered into a new lease for office space in close proximity to the current headquarters location.
+The term of the new lease is for 60 months expiring October 2020.
 The Society is also responsible for allocable property taxes, utilities, and other maintenance costs.
-Rent expense incurred by the Society on the operating leases totaled approximately \$52,600 and \$52,700, respectively, for the years ended December 31, 2013 and 2012.

-Future Commitments: The approximate future minimum payments required under the noncancelable operating lease agreements are as follows for the years ending December 31:
+Rent expense incurred by the Society on the operating leases totaled approximately \$51,800 and \$52,600, respectively, for the years ended December 31, 2014 and 2013.
+The approximate future minimum payments required under the non-cancelable operating lease agreements are as follows for the years ending December 31: